-If you want a showstopping, delicious dessert but one that is not too complicated to make, then a Strawberry and Vanilla Charlotte will do the job perfectly.
+If you want a showstopping, delicious dessert that is not too complicated to make, then a French Strawberry and Vanilla Charlotte will do the job perfectly.

-French strawberry and vanilla charlotte recipe is not just a beautiful presentation, it oozes oodles of fresh, juicy strawberries plus seasonal berries as you wish and is then filled with a creamy vanilla custard.
+This desert makes not only a beautiful presentation but also is filled with a creamy vanilla custard and oozes oodles of fresh, juicy strawberries plus seasonal berries as you wish.
 The Charlotte does need plenty of chilling time to firm up the custard for serving and once ready makes a lovely dessert for summer lunches and dinners, special occasions and treats.

 - 2 pints strawberries (cleaned and hulled)